dellytools/delly/README.md

 There is a Delly discussion group [delly-users](http://groups.google.com/d/forum/delly-users) for usage and installation questions.

-# Delly multi-threading mode

-Delly supports parallel computing using the OpenMP API (www.openmp.org).

-`make PARALLEL=1 src/delly`

-You can set the number of threads using the environment variable OMP_NUM_THREADS.

-`export OMP_NUM_THREADS=2`

-Delly primarily parallelizes on the sample level.
-Hence, OMP_NUM_THREADS should be always smaller or equal to the number of input samples.

 # Running Delly

 Delly needs a sorted, indexed and duplicate marked bam file for every input sample.